yushi1007/js-basics-variables-readme/README.md

 ## Initialize Variables in JavaScript

-The `var` reserved word is the classic way to declare a variable.
-It's been around since the inception of JavaScript, and it's what you will encounter in any pre-ES2015 code.

-Creating new variables in JavaScript is a two-step process.
-First, we declare the variable...
+The word `var` is a special word in JavaScript.
+It means that the word that comes next is a _variable name_, an identifier for a box that we will put data in.
+It was the _first_ way to declare a variable.
+For most JavaScript written before 2015, only `var` is used for variables.

+Now, let's use `var`.

 ```js
 var pi;
 //=> undefined
 ```

-...and the JavaScript engine sets aside a chunk of memory to store the declared ...variable.
+...and JavaScript sets aside a chunk of memory to store the declared variable.
 Then, we assign a value to that variable:

 ```js
 pi = 3.14159;